-According to DVNHA, AdventureCORPS has paid for, at the minimum, "every need (sleeping bags, cooking fuel, transportation) for one Death Valley ROCKS school group (50-60 students, chaperones, and teachers) every year since 2009."
+According to DVNHA, AdventureCORPS paid for "every need (sleeping bags, cooking fuel, transportation) for one Death Valley ROCKS school group (50-60 students, chaperones, and teachers) from 2009 through 2014."
 AdventureCORPS athletes have also supported this and other DVNHA causes!
-Additionally, through DVNHA, AdventureCORPS and our athletes have donated \$5000 to support the recently renovated Death Valley National Park Visitors Center, as evidenced by five "donor tiles" are in the Visitors Center (one per \$1000 donation.)
+Additionally, through DVNHA, AdventureCORPS and our athletes donated \$5000 to support renovations at Death Valley National Park Visitors Center, as evidenced by five "donor tiles" are in the Visitors Center (one per \$1000 donation.)